8go/nostr-commander-rs/README.md

           a "check crates.io" upon request.
 Your privacy is protected.
 New release is neither downloaded, nor installed.
 It just informs you [possible
           values: check]
+      --usage
+          Prints very short help summary.
+Details:: See also --help, --manual and --readme
+  -h, --help
+          Prints short help.
+Details:: See also --usage, --manual and --readme --manual
+          Prints long help.
+Details:: See also --usage, --help and --readme --readme
+          Prints README.md file, the documenation in Markdown.
+Details:: See also --usage, --help and --manual
   -d, --debug...
           Overwrite the default log level.
 If not used, then the default log level set with environment variable 'RUST_LOG' will be used.
 If used,